-Since receiving my Masters of Science in Oriental Medicine (MSOM), I have practiced in California, Massachusetts and Virginia.
+Since receiving my Masters degree I have practiced in California, Massachusetts and Virginia.
 Although I am trained and licensed to treat all disorders and diseases, I have a specialty interest in treating infertility and have had a specialty practice in Infertility Medicine since 2008.

 I am located in Cary Court in Carytown, Richmond.
 The towns and cities convenient to my office include Richmond, and the towns of Henrico County and the surrounding areas.

 Your first visit is when I get to know you and find out in detail what’s going on with you, and what you want to accomplish with Traditional Chinese Medicine (TCM).
 During this meeting I will make a “TCM Constitutional assessment and diagnosis”, and will design a treatment plan for you specifically.
 Following this you will receive your first treatment which may include any combination of Acupuncture, Moxabustion, Cupping, and Tui Na body work.
 First visits rarely take less than two hours depending on the history and complexity of your condition.
 Follow-up visits routinely take between an hour and ninety minutes.

 Acupuncture points are located all over the body, although the most commonly used points are on the arms between the elbows and the hands, on the legs from the knees to the feet, on the abdomen between the umbilicus and the lower belly and on the lower back.
 Below is an illustration that shows typical points used for treating infertility.
 Typically between four and ten points are chosen depending on your Traditional Chinese Medical diagnosis.

 Wear or bring with you loose fitting comfortable clothing that can be adjusted up and down the limbs easily.
 Short sleeved tops and short pants are the best.
 The office is heated, the acupuncture table has a built-in heater and I have plenty of linens and heated blankets to keep you warm if you get cold easily.